 10. WHITE BALANCE

-The white balance function under Tools menu allows Snapseed users to adjust temperature and tint in one sitting.
-Positive temperate will make the picture look more yellow and negative temperature will make the picture look more blue.
-Positive tint will make the photo purple and negative tint will make the photo green.
-Positive temperature is great if you would like to make the picture look sunnier, however in our example below the cool blue tint looks pretty fitting.
+The white balance function under the Tools menu allows Snapseed users to adjust temperature and tint in one sitting.
+A positive temperate will make the picture look more yellow and a negative temperature will make the picture look bluer.
+A positive tint will make the photo purple and a negative tint will make the photo green.
+A positive temperature is great if you would like to make the picture look sunnier, however in our example below the cool blue tint looks pretty fitting.

 Snapseed is a powerful photo editing tool that can allow you to edit your phone’s photos in just a few minutes with a couple of simple swipes.
 It is extremely easy to use, it is FREE, and it can be downloaded on both iPhones and Androids.